 Share this article.

 We believe art is for everyone!
-Students and adults who are blind and visually impaired should not be denied the...
+Students and adults who are blind or low vision should not be denied the...